NEJLT/nejlt-website/content/home/intro.md

-NEJLT publishes peer-reviewed language technology and computational linguistics research **on all languages**.
+NEJLT is a global journal that publishes peer-reviewed language technology and computational linguistics research **on all languages**.